 I love the look of bobbles in some knit accessories but find the process of knitting them tedious - back and forth, back and forth, on a teeny number of stitches every time you want one.
 Of course you could learn to knit backwards (yes that is a thing and yes it can help) but… Continue reading Encompass Cowl – Knit with Crochet Bobbles!

-I originally designed this scarf as the Bisectional Scarf when I was appearing on Hochanda TV in the UK a few years back.
+This free pattern for an easy knit scarf for beginners started life as the Bisectional Scarf, which I designed when I was appearing on Hochanda TV in the UK a few years back.
 I wanted something that even entry level knitters could make while using the luscious worsted weight yarn from Zen Yarn Garden.
-The scarf is knit flat from side to side, all in… Continue reading Easy Fringed Garter Stitch Scarf to Knit
+The… Continue reading Easy Knit Scarf Pattern for Beginners

 Have you all heard about Tangi?
 It's a platform for short videos on all kinds of DIY topics and a lot of the yarnie bloggers you know and love are there - including me!
 And using their short format, you can easily learn to knit, or refresh your dormant knitting skills without spending a whole… Continue reading Quickly Refresh Your Knitting Skills with Videos from Tangi!